MicrosoftDocs/visualstudio-docs/docs/containers/hosting-web-apps-in-docker.md

 ---
-title: ASP.NET Docker container to Azure Container Registry (ACR)
+title: Deploy ASP.NET Docker container to ACR registry
 description: Learn how to use Visual Studio Container Tools to deploy an ASP.NET Core web app to a container registry
 author: ghogen
 manager: jillfra